IoPPN - King’s College London

 Summative Assessments (all trainees)

-• Case Presentations: In the first year of training, trainees are asked to present a case that demonstrates their CBT knowledge and skills.
+- Case Presentations: At the end of the first year of training, trainees are asked to present a case that demonstrates their CBT knowledge and skills.
 In the second year of training, trainees are asked to present a case where they have worked with more than one person in the room, and to offer a systemic formulation and treatment plan to assess their knowledge and skills in systemic practice.

-• Case Studies: Early in the second year of training trainees will need to submit a CBT case study that will demonstrate theory practice links and reflection on their learning and development as CBT therapists.
+- Case Studies: In the second year of training trainees will need to submit a CBT case study that will demonstrate theory practice links and reflection on their learning and development as CBT therapists.

 Summative Assessments (Pathway dependent – 3rd Year of training)